Jewish culture: Education and politics

 A range of moral and political views is evident early in the history of Judaism, that serves to partially explain the diversity that is apparent among secular Jews who are often influenced by moral beliefs that can be found in Jewish scripture, and traditions.
-In recent centuries, secular Jews in Europe and the Americas have tended towards the liberal political left, and played key roles in the birth of the 19th century's labor movement and socialism.
-While Diaspora Jews have also been represented in the conservative side of the political spectrum, even politically conservative Jews have tended to support pluralism more consistently than many other elements of the political right.
+In recent centuries, secular Jews in Europe and the Americas have tended towards the political left, and played key roles in the birth of the 19th century's labor movement and socialism.
+The biographies of women like Emma Goldman and Hannah Arendt embody complicated relationships between politics, Judaism and feminism.
+While Diaspora Jews have also been represented on the conservative side of the political spectrum, even politically conservative Jews have tended to support pluralism more consistently than many other elements of the political right.
 Some scholars attribute this to the fact that Jews are not expected to proselytize, derived from Halakha.
 This lack of a universalizing religion is combined with the fact that most Jews live as minorities in diaspora countries, and that no central Jewish religious authority has existed since 363 CE.
 Jews value education, and the value of education is strongly embedded in Jewish culture.